 To drive the development and commercialization of autonomous transport solutions across the company, at the beginning of 2020 Volvo Group established the Volvo Autonomous Solutions business unit.
 “Our approach is to start in a narrowly defined environment and build on the successes achieved there over time,” says Perjohan Rosdahl.
 The Head of Off-Road at Volvo Autonomous Solutions continues: “A perfect place for this is quarries, which have clearly defined loading and unloading locations over generally short distances.”
 The company's autonomous and electrically powered load carrier TA15 is precisely aimed at this area of application.
 The machine's automation system uses GPS, lidar, radar and multiple sensors.
 Since the innovative vehicle does not require a driver, it comes without cabin, enabling a completely new machine profile.
 And this also convinced the jury of the international Red Dot Design Awards, which awarded the TA15 in the Product Design category last year.
 According to Rosdahl, a next step could be the use of autonomous Volvo construction machines in underground mining and tunnels.
 “With technology becoming more integrated over time, we could focus on large earthmoving projects, which are still limited in space but have more variables to manage,” says the business unit manager, looking to the future.

 “An important prerequisite for initially enabling partial autonomy even on more complex construction sites is cross-manufacturer machine-to-machine communication,” Joachim Schmid, Managing Director of the Mechanical Engineering Industry Association (VDMA) is convinced.
-Together with the Central Association of the German Construction Industry (HDB) the VDMA wants to create new opportunities in this area, so they founded the “Machines in Construction 4.0” (MiC4.0) working group at the last bauma edition in 2019.
+Together with the Central Association of the German Construction Industry (HDB) the VDMA wants to create new opportunities in this area, so they founded the “Machines in Construction 4.0” (MiC4.0) working group at the bauma edition in 2019.
 One goal of MiC4.0 is to standardize data so that intelligent machines from different manufacturers can communicate with each other on the construction site of the future.
-The status of the work will be presented at bauma 2022.
+The status of the work was presented at bauma 2022.